-Reading In Key Stage 2
+Reading In Key Stage 1 and 2

 The context of our school